 - Check your online Student Centre to see if the online banking payment has been applied to your account.
-If it has been more than five days, go to step 2 or 3
+If it has been more than five days, go to step 2

-- Account number that was used
+- Account number used

-- Correct account number that should have been used
+- Correct account number that should have been used (if applicable)

 - Too many zeros at the beginning of account number